Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Introduction

-The \textit{Reinforcement Learning} (RL) paradigm is widely used for sequential decision making in various fields, including healthcare ~\cite{gottesman_guidelines_2019}, energy~\cite{fu_applications_2022} and robotics ~\cite{zhu_dexterous_2018}.
-Traditionally, RL algorithms are trained and evaluated in the same single task, with the goal of maximising the cumulative reward over time.
-However, the variability of real-world problems poses a challenge for these agents, as they may not generalise well to new (unseen) scenarios \cite{reed_generalist_2022}.
-To address this issue, recent research in RL has shifted its focus towards the ability of agents to generalise to varying but similar tasks that can differ in either the state space, dynamics of the environment, agent's action space and even the reward function \cite{kirk_survey_2022}.
-One way of evaluating the generalisation capability of agents is by training agents in procedurally-content-generated (PCG) environments.
-Any PCG task constitutes a set of levels over which the learned policy has to generalise.
-Completing the levels of a single task requires a common skill, but may, for example, vary in the agent's initial location, the layout of its environment, colours and locations of objects the agent can interact with.
-Such variability prevents the agent from memorising specific trajectories (overfitting) ~\cite{cobbe_leveraging_2020}; instead, PCG environments force the agent to learn relevant representations and policies which effectively generalise across all levels of a task.
+One way of evaluating the generalization capability of agents is by training agents in procedurally content generated (PCG) environments.
+Any PCG task constitutes a set of levels over which the learned policy has to generalize.
+Completing the levels of a single task requires a common skill, but may, for example, vary in the agent's initial location, the layout of its environment, colors and locations of objects the agent can interact with.
+Such variability prevents the agent from memorizing specific trajectories (overfitting) ~\cite{cobbe_leveraging_2020}; instead, PCG environments force the agent to learn relevant representations and policies which effectively generalize across all levels of a task.

-However, PCG environments often require large amounts of interactions to train an effective policy \cite{jiang_prioritized_2021}.
-In this work, we propose to use offline data to speed-up the learning of an agent in PCG environments.
-This is motivated by the availability of such data in real-world settings, where one of the main objectives is to decrease the number of agent-environment interactions due to economic, safety and time constraints.
-The main contribution of our work is to study the effectiveness of using offline data to improve the converged performance and sample-efficiency of RL agents in PCG environments.
-The contributions of our study are threefold.
-Firstly, we analyse how offline data can be used to pre-train a policy to kickstart the learning of an agent.
-Secondly, we study how offline data can be combined with the online collected experiences for online \textit{Imitation Learning} (IL) to make the RL agent's training more sample efficient.
-Thirdly, we investigate how the quality and quantity of the provided offline data affects the learning process.
+However, PCG environments often require large a\-mounts of interactions to train an effective policy \cite{jiang_prioritized_2021}.
+Our work finds its motivation in the availability of offline data in many real-world settings, where one of the main objectives is to decrease the number of agent-environment interactions due to economic, safety and time constraints.
+Specifically, we study the effectiveness of using \textit{Imitation Learning} (IL) on offline data to improve the converged performance and sample-efficiency of an RL agent in PCG environments.
+The contributions of our work are threefold: \begin{enumerate} \item We analyze how offline data can be used to pre-train a policy to kickstart the learning of an agent. \item We study how offline data can be combined with the online collected experiences for concurrent IL and RL training to improve sample efficiency. \item We investigate how the quality, quantity and diversity of the offline data affects the learning process. \end{enumerate}